actions/actions-runner-controller/CONTRIBUTING.md

 ### Workflow structure

-Following the migration of actions-runner-controller to the GitHub actions work, all the workflows had to be modified to accomodate the move to the new organization.
+Following the migration of actions-runner-controller into GitHub actions, all the workflows had to be modified to accommodate the move to a new organization.
 The following table describes the workflows, their purpose and dependencies.

 | Filename                          | Workflow name                        | Purpose                                                                                                                                                                                                                                                         |
 |-----------------------------------|--------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|